InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 ### [GitHub](https://github.com/InteractionDesignFoundation)
 Our issue tacker and code storage.
 Usage of [2FA](https://github.com/settings/security) is required.
-We also use real photos for a profile picture to look more friendly to your colleagues.
+We also use real face photos for a profile picture to look more friendly to your colleagues.

 ### [Slack](https://slack.com/download)

 We use [Slack](https://slack.com/download) as our main tool for written communication and important notifications.
 Unless you're deep in the flow (state), you should be paying attention to what's going on there.

-We also use real photos for a profile picture to look more friendly to your colleagues.
+We also use real face photos for a profile picture to look more friendly to your colleagues.

 ### [Skype](https://go.skype.com/scom.download)